kwesterman/kwesterman.github.io/_pages/research.md

 <img src='/images/bnmf_t2d_clusters.png' width='450'>
 </p>

-### Longitudinal data analysis

-I'm interested in exploring the ways that longitudinal data, where individuals are measured at multiple timepoints, can help overcome some of the limitations of observational data analysis.
-I've developed an [R package](https://github.com/kwesterman/longsim) that can be used to simulate longitudinal datasets and put together a longitudinal data analysis [workshop](https://github.com/kwesterman/lda-workshop) with the goal of explaining how longitudinal data and linear mixed models can allow for better epidemiological studies of complex traits.

-### Contribution to the development of cloud computing platforms
+### Development of biomedical cloud computing platforms

 Genomic science is increasingly migrating to cloud computing platforms for both scalability of computational resources and improved data security, but this migration process requires substantial infrastructure improvements.
 I have been fortunate to have opportunities to contribute to the development of these platforms.
 First, I have developed [workflows](https://dockstore.org/organizations/LSGxE) (using Workflow Description Language) to conduct GxE tests with a variety of software tools in a way that is portable across different cloud platforms (e.g., [Terra](https://terra.bio/), [DNAnexus](https://www.dnanexus.com/), and NHLBI's [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov/).
 Second, as a fellow in the BioData Catalyst Consortium, I led a monthly meeting with fellows and platform reps focused on workflow development (including their "accreditation") and cloud analysis cost estimation.

 ### Prediction of dietary effects through food compound-drug similarity

-Prior to beginning my thesis work, I explored a computational approach to predicting food compound bioactivity based on chemical similarity to drugs of known action.
+Beginning in grad school, I explored a computational approach to predicting food compound bioactivity based on chemical similarity to drugs of known action.
 Since that point, I have worked with a small team to develop this idea and implement it as an open-source software tool called [PhyteByte](https://github.com/kwesterman/phytebyte).
 This effort has not only prioritized food compounds of interest for specific phenotypes, but importantly helped translate established cheminformatics approaches from the pharmaceutical realm to the nutritional realm.
 We hope to expand this software by integrating better food compound databases and improved bioactivity prediction models ("Quantitative Structure-Activity Relationship" models).
 Great fun working with [Sean Harrington](https://twitter.com/seanharr11) and [Larry Parnell](https://twitter.com/larry_parnell) on this project!

 <p align="center">
 <img src='/images/phytebyte_diagram.png' width='450'>